 Various exemptions exist for certain types of companies, those coming into the regime for the first time, CFCs with low profits or low margins, CFCs in excluded territories, or others with corporation tax rates similar or above UK rates.

 There is a special exemption for intra-group financing profits that can result in an exemption of between 75% and 100% of the financing profits on qualifying loans.
+In order to make the regime ATAD compliant, the government is proposing to tighten these rules so that the reduced rate of tax will no longer be available in relation to profits that are attributable to UK SPFs.
 This exemption is the subject of an in-depth investigation by the European Commission into whether it constitutes fiscal state aid.